buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertySets/Pset_ElectricalDeviceCompliance.md

+# Pset_ElectricalDeviceCompliance

 Properties related to information about compliance to standards or regulations of electric devices.
 <!-- end of short definition -->